 Talking to your doctor about your financial situation is another possible way of trimming your prescription costs.
 A recent survey by Consumer Reports showed that only 6% of US citizens speak up on their ability to purchase prescription drugs despite the skyrocketing prices.

 By letting your doctor know that medical costs matter, he/she may offer possible solutions, including prescribing a cheaper drug that works just fine.
+They might tell you about some authentic online sources where you can order drugs as well.
+Drugs from online Canadian pharmacies cost way less than their US counterparts.
 You may also ask about non-drug remedies, such as therapies and exercises that may help.

 Choose generic drugs (if available)